 Women in the Jazz Age did not leave the house without a hat or some type of head covering.
 Fortunately for them, there was no reason to do so with the wide range of hats and headbands that were available to them.
-Although the snug fitting cloche hat was the most common 1920s hat it certainly wasn’t the only one.
+Although the snug fitting cloche hat was the most common hat it certainly wasn’t the only women’s 1920s hat style.

 1920s Garden Hats Styles

-The hat styles of the early 1920s were still somewhat influenced by the enormous hats of the previous decades.
+1920s hat styles of the early years were still somewhat influenced by the enormous hats of the previous decades.
 The large hats from the turn of the century were often accessorized with an abundance of bird feathers but the Audubon Society managed to get that trend banned and once that happened big hats started to fall out of favor.

 As the 1920s began wide brimmed garden sun hats with round crowns were the thing to wear outside.
 You would still see some hats that we might consider big today.
 Broad straw garden hats trimmed with a wide sash of silk and perhaps a large artificial flower on the crown looked fabulous on a sunny day.
 Keep in mind that these hats were worn for an afternoon on the town, not for an afternoon pulling weeds.
 At home women didn’t need to wear hats inside the house.